-The Shindengen Group is committed to reducing its environment footprint.
-We focus on managing activities that address global warming, the proper use and disposal of chemicals, safe waste disposal and water-use reduction as well as protecting biodiversity and shrinking our environmental footprint.
+The Shindengen Group is committed to reducing its environmental footprint.
+We focus on managing activities that address global warming, the proper use and disposal of chemicals, safe waste disposal, and water-use reduction as well as protecting biodiversity and shrinking our environmental footprint.

-The following introduces our FY2019 main activities, including practical case studies.
+The following introduces our FY 2022 main activities, including practical case studies.

 Reduction of carbon dioxide emission volume